TalariaSoftware/ncmanager-help/board/board-action-certification.md

 That includes the authority
 to spend neighborhood council funds.
 For the City Clerk
-to direct those funds,
+to direct those funds
 according to the board's actions, they need documentation indicating what the board's action was.
 This is provided
-by the Board Action Certification form, or BAC for short.
+by the Board Action Certification form (BAC).

 A BAC can be requested
 by any city department
-as proof
+as testament
-of a neighborhood council board action, but it is most often required by the City Clerk's office
+to a neighborhood council board action, but it is most often required by the City Clerk's office